-Typographical errors are thought to be a thing of the past by casual observers of the written word.
-Those of us who labor in the written arts know all too better.
-While computer spellcheckers do a nice job of finding and correcting most typographical mistakes, they fail when the mistyped word is a correctly spelled word.
+Typographical errors are thought to be a thing of the past by casual observers of the written word, They innocently think the computer spellchecker solves that problem.
+Those of us who labor in the written arts know all too better to the contrary.
+I find spelling errors in 95% of published books.
+While computer spellcheckers do a nice job of finding and correcting some typographical mistakes, they fail when the mistyped word is a correctly spelled word.
 Authors and other writers understand this problem well.

 We are going to look at a prime example of this issue, there are many others that we will discuss later.
 We have four words that start and end the same, the only difference is the letter in the second position: Gall, Gill, Goll, and Gull.
 Here we go!

 Gall has two main meanings: 1st is bad manners or impudent behavior.
 The 2nd is medical, related to the gallbladder or spleen.
 Gall is a bitter substance which aids in digestion.

 Gill is the organ by which a fish extracts oxygen from the water and is able to breathe.
 Fish and some amphibians have two on their body.
 Gill or gills, rather, are also a structure found on the underside of a mushroom cap.